Heliote225/python-library-manager-OOP/README.md

 ## Project Purpose

-FR : Ce projet a été conçu dans le but de démontrer mes compétences en programmation orientée objet (OOP) avec Python.
-Il complète mes connaissances techniques par une mise en pratique concrète, dans un format structuré et maintenable, en suivant les bonnes pratiques actuellement recherchées par les recruteurs.

-À travers ce gestionnaire de bibliothèque en ligne de commande (CLI), j’ai voulu illustrer ma capacité à :

-Concevoir une architecture orientée objets claire

-Implémenter une logique métier testable et modulaire

-Manipuler des fichiers (JSON), gérer des erreurs et intégrer des tests unitaires

-Ce projet s’inscrit dans une démarche d’apprentissage continu, visant à aligner mes compétences sur les attentes actuelles du marché du développement logiciel.

-EN : This project was created to showcase my skills in object-oriented programming (OOP) with Python.
+>>> This project was created to showcase my skills in object-oriented programming (OOP) with Python.
 It complements my technical background with a concrete, well-structured implementation that aligns with current industry standards and expectations from recruiters.

 Through this command-line library manager, I aimed to demonstrate my ability to: